bilalazh/New-Tab-Custom-Page/README.md

 - Type ``theme`` in command bar your theme will be changed
 - Press ``Ctrl + y `` to change the theme quickly using keyboard

+> Once theme is changed it stays persistant untill you reset it to light or dark mode again this is not a bug  rather a feature